 How should we think about these orbitals and bonds?
-Next, let us consider not only s orbitals but also p orbitals.
+Next, let’s consider not only s orbitals but also p orbitals.

-Atoms such as carbon, nitrogen and oxygen will have more electrons.
-As a result, they will have p orbitals as well as s orbitals.
+Atoms such as carbon, nitrogen and oxygen have more electrons.
+As a result, they have p orbitals as well as s orbitals.

 When molecules are connected to each other, they always form σ-bond (sigma bond) at first.
 Each atom puts out electrons to each other to form a single bond.
 When the p orbitals make a bond, the waves will have different properties, just like the s orbitals.
 In the same phase, they strengthen each other, creating a strong covalent bond.
 This is the σ bond.

-In contrast, in the antiphase, there is a part of the wave where the electron density is zero at the midpoint.
-These are anti-bonding orbitals and form nodes.
+In contrast, in the anti-phase, there is a point in the middle where the electron density becomes zero.
+This is an anti-bonding orbital, which creates a node.

 The shape of the electron cloud is different between s orbitals and p orbitals.
 However, similarly, the differences of in-phase and anti-phase create HOMO and LUMO.
 In the sigma bond of p orbitals, the following image is used to form bonding and anti-bonding orbitals.

 In the case of bonding orbitals, all single bonds are σ-bonds.
-On the other hand, for antibonding orbitals, they are written as σ* bonds.
-Although they are all sigma bonds, if they are involved in the cleavage of the bond in the LUMO, they are written as σ* bonds.
+On the other hand, for anti-bonding orbitals, they are called σ* bonds.
+Although they are all sigma bonds, if they are involved in the cleavage of the bond in the LUMO, it is a σ* bond.

 With a σ bond, the bond energy is very strong.
-It’s a strong bond, but when the energy is added to the σ* bond, which is an anti-bonding orbital, it causes the single bond to cleave.
+It is a strong bond, but when you add energy to it, and it becomes a σ* bond, which is an anti-bonding orbital, the single bond becomes cleavable.

 π Bonds and π* Bonds When Making Double and Triple Bonds with p Bonds

-However, in a p-orbital bond, there are not only σ bonds (sigma bonds), but also π bonds (pi bonds).
+In the bonding of p orbitals, there are not only σ bonds (sigma bonds) but also π bonds (pi bonds).
 A single bond results in a σ bond, while a π bond is formed when making a double or triple bond.
 There are two types of covalent bonds: σ bonds and π bonds.

-In a π bond, what does HOMO and LUMO look like?
-In a π bond, the electrons do not directly overlap; the p orbitals extend up and down and form a bond by overlapping each other in a thin manner.
-In the case of the same phase, the bond formed by this is a π bond.
+In a π bond, what do HOMO and LUMO look like?
+In a π bond, the electrons do not directly overlap; the p orbitals extend up and down, and form a bond by thinly overlapping each other.
+In the in-phase case, the bond formed by this process is a π bond.

 Any single bond is a sigma bond, but when the number of bonds increases, such as a double bond, the new bond is a π bond.

-In contrast, in the opposite phase, the orbitals are anti-bonding.
-They repel each other and the electron density is zero at the midpoint of the pi orbital.
+In contrast, in the anti-phase, the orbitals are anti-bonding.
+They repel each other, and the electron density is zero at the midpoint of the pi orbital.
 The creation of a node causes the bond to break.
-The π bond of an anti-bonding orbit is written as π*.
+The π bond in an anti-bonding orbital is a π* orbital.